atisamhaq123/atisamhaq123/README.md

 ### Hi there, I'm Atisam - 👋

-## I'm a Developer and Science Enthusiastic!!
+## I'm a Developer and Tech Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers